 We assume Section D represents a sample, so we will divide by 9.
 Note that our units are now points-squared since we squared all of the deviations.
 It is much more meaningful to use the units we started with, so to convert back to points we take the square root.

-The sample standard deviation is
+The sample standard deviation for Section D is